 8. Do you ever have multiple litters at your home?

 It often happens that litters overlap because girls living in the same home tend to come in season together.
-We have raised two litters at the same time on several occasions.
+We have raised two litters at the same time on many occasions.
 On one occasion, we had three litters to overlap.
+We are now gearing up to raise four litters that will overlap.
+It is rare for us to raise more than 5 litters in a year.
+However, it is common for litters to be born close together.

 We have more help than most and our puppies get huge amounts of attention, socialization, love, and training, even when we have more than one litter.
 See our About Us page and our How We Raise Our Puppies page for more information.
 There is someone home with our puppies almost 24/7 and in addition to family members taking care of our puppies, we have 4 high schoolers that work for us, three of which home school and have very flexible